microsoft/kiota/docs/get-started/dotnet.md

 > - If the target API doesn't require any authentication, you can use the **AnonymousAuthenticationProvider** instead.
 > - If the target API requires an `Authorization bearer <token>` header but doesn't rely on the Microsoft identity platform, you can implement your own authentication provider by inheriting from **BaseBearerTokenAuthenticationProvider**.
 > - If the target API requires any other form of authentication schemes, you can implement the **IAuthenticationProvider** interface.

+## See also

+- [kiota-samples repository](https://github.com/microsoft/kiota-samples/tree/main/get-started/dotnet) contains the code from this guide.
+- [ToDoItem Sample API](https://github.com/microsoft/kiota-samples/tree/main/sample-api) implements a sample OpenAPI in ASP.NET Core and sample clients in multiple languages.